Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Abstract

 \section{Abstract}

-ChatGPT and GPT-4 have attracted substantial interest from both academic and industrial circles, owing to their remarkable few-shot (or even zero-shot) ability to handle various tasks.
-Recent work shows that, after being fine-tuned with a few sets of instruction-driven data, the recently proposed LLM, LLaMa, exhibits an impressive capability to address a broad range of tasks.
-However, the zero-shot performance of LLMs does not consistently outperform that of models fined-tuned for specific scenarios.
-To explore whether the capabilities of LLMs can be further enhanced for specific scenarios, we choose the writing-assistance scenario as the testbed, including seven writing tasks.
-We collect training data for these tasks, reframe them in an instruction-following format, and subsequently refine the LLMs via instruction tuning.
-Experimental results show that continually fine-tuning LLaMa on writing instruction data significantly improves its ability on writing tasks.
-We also conduct more experiments and analyses to offer insights for future work on effectively fine-tuning LLaMa for specific scenarios.
+Proprietary Large Language Models (LLMs), such as ChatGPT, have garnered significant attention due to their exceptional capabilities in handling a diverse range of tasks.
+Recent studies demonstrate that open-sourced smaller foundational models, such as 7B-size LLaMA, can also display remarkable proficiency in tackling diverse tasks when fine-tuned using instruction-driven data.
+In this work, we investigate a practical problem setting where the primary focus is on one or a few particular tasks rather than general-purpose instruction following, and explore whether LLMs can be beneficial and further improved for such targeted scenarios.
+We choose the writing-assistant scenario as the testbed, which includes seven writing tasks.
+We collect training data for these tasks, reframe them in an instruction-following format, and subsequently refine the LLM, specifically LLaMA, via instruction tuning.
+Experimental results show that fine-tuning LLaMA on writing instruction data significantly improves its ability on writing tasks.
+We also conduct more experiments and analyses to offer insights for future work on effectively fine-tuning LLaMA for specific scenarios.
+Finally, we initiate a discussion regarding the necessity of employing LLMs for only one targeted tasks, taking into account the efforts required for tuning and the resources consumed during deployment.